 1. The company's contributions to an ESOP are tax-deductible (within applicable limits) and tax-free to ESOP participants until they receive their distribution.

-2. The income of an ESOP trust fund is exempt from federal and California income tax (except to the extent Unrelated Business Income Tax shall apply to the trust).
+2. The income of an ESOP trust fund is exempt from federal and state income tax (except to the extent Unrelated Business Income Tax shall apply to the trust).

 3. Special IRA “rollover” provisions and special tax treatment of appreciated company stock with ESOPs can defer the tax on distributions from ESOPs to employee-beneficiaries or, in certain circumstances, permit gains from distributions in the form of company stock to be taxed as long-term capital gains.